Analysis | Abortion, voting rights, guns and covid: Texas Republicans go all in

 The Texas abortion law has triggered alarms nationally among supporters of abortion rights, many of whom assumed its implementation would be blocked until the courts had adjudicated its constitutionality.
 With the Supreme Court’s ruling, and its 6-to-3 conservative majority, the threat to Roe v.
 Wade is even more real.
 The implications for midterm politics in 2022 are even more real, as well.
 The threat to abortion rights could motivate abortion rights supporters to turn out in higher numbers.

-Texas is an example of the Balkanization of the country, as red and blue states push farther and farther apart in the policies they embrace and enact.
+Texas is an example of the balkanization of the country, as red and blue states push further and further apart in the policies they embrace and enact.
 No state of note, however, has gone as far in one direction as Texas.
 In that way it is a model for those who cheer those policies.
-Whether it becomes a political-object lesson is now the question.
+Whether it becomes a political object lesson is now the question.